Axway/amplify-central/content/en/docs/integrate_with_central/integrate-with-watchtopics.md

 ## Watch Topic

 A watch topic is an API resource that is defined in such a way that a single topic may be used to keep track of changes on other specific API Server resources.
-For example when a new Credential is created in a given environment any watch topics that are set to track those credential resources will have a new event to handle.
+For example, when a new Credential is created in a given environment any watch topics that are set to track those credential resources will have a new event to handle.

 ### Create a watch topic